Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 Case Study 1: Boundary Dispute Resolution

-In 2021, two neighboring landowners in White Sulphur Springs faced a conflict over a property line due to ambiguous boundary descriptions recorded decades earlier.
+In 2021, two neighboring landowners in the claimant Springs faced a conflict over a property line due to ambiguous boundary descriptions recorded decades earlier.
 They opted for arbitration with a neutral lawyer familiar with local land records.
 The arbitrator reviewed deeds, mapped boundary markers, and facilitated discussions that led to a mutually acceptable survey.
 The case was resolved within two months, with both parties maintaining neighborly relations.

 Case Study 2: Easement Dispute between Property Owners